-In particular, I would like to step back to “The Nazi Myth,” a text that, as Jean-Luc Nancy recently says in a [ foreword ] Foreword to a new French edition, was “often quoted” but “very little studied [fort peu travaillé],” in order to leap ahead to the resurgence of mythic figures in new fascist or neo-fascist movements that are haunting the contemporary political scene in Europe and, more recently, in the United States. [ could the following long sentence be split up ? ] Building on Lacoue-Labarthe and Nancy’s insight that “one of the essential ingredients in fascism is emotion, collective, mass emotion” (“Nazi Myth” 294), and [ on ] with Nancy’s Bataillean reminder that even when it is “interrupted,” myth “is always ‘popular’” and its power “cannot simply disappear,” I would like to pursue a diagnostic of the affective power of myth I began to make in The Phantom of the Ego and [ that ] which can perhaps be summarized under the following, [ two-sided ] two-faced question: if, on one side, mythic figures or types generate what Plato calls in Republic a “phantom [phantasma]” of reality (599a), that is, a copy or shadow without ontological value that turns the world into a fiction [ , ] and, on the other side, these figures bring into being what Nietzsche in Daybreak, writing with and against Plato, calls a “phantom of the ego [Phantom von Ego],” that is, a copy or simulacrum of man without psychic substance, the real-life consequences of which can reach massive proportions in modern life – if this Janus-faced diagnostic of mimesis is true (and I see little evidence today that convinces me of the contrary) – what, then, is the affective and formal mechanism that is currently reloading the power of myth?
+In particular, I would like to step back to “The Nazi Myth,” a text that, as Jean-Luc Nancy recently says in a [ foreword ] Foreword to a new French edition, was “often quoted” but “very little studied [fort peu travaillé],” in order to leap ahead to the resurgence of mythic figures in new fascist or neo-fascist movements that are haunting the contemporary political scene in Europe and, more recently, in the United States. [ could the following long sentence be split up ?. ok ] Building on Lacoue-Labarthe and Nancy’s insight that “one of the essential ingredients in fascism is emotion, collective, mass emotion” (“Nazi Myth” 294), and [ on ] with Nancy’s Bataillean reminder that even when it is “interrupted,” myth “is always ‘popular’” and its power “cannot simply disappear,” I would like to pursue a diagnostic of the affective power of myth I began to make in The Phantom of the Ego.
+This diagnostic ich can perhaps be summarized under the following, [ two-sided ] two-faced question: if, on one side, mythic figures or types generate what Plato calls in Republic a “phantom [phantasma]” of reality (599a), that is, a copy or shadow without ontological value that turns the world into a fiction [ , ] and, on the other side, these figures bring into being what Nietzsche in Daybreak, writing with and against Plato, calls a “phantom of the ego [Phantom von Ego],” that is, a copy or simulacrum of man without psychic substance, the real-life consequences of which can reach massive proportions in modern life – if this Janus-faced diagnostic of mimesis is true (and I see little evidence today that convinces me of the contrary) – what, then, is the affective and formal mechanism that is currently reloading the power of myth?

 I suggest that stepping back to Lacoue-Labarthe and Nancy’s untimely diagnostic of myth as a mimetic instrument that was massively deployed to disseminate the Nazi myth in the twentieth century gives us a timely starting point to leap ahead to mythic principles that are now restaged by new fascist leaders in the twenty-first century.
-My wager is that reloading a genealogy of the power of myth starting from (à partir de) Lacoue-Labarthe provides us a mirror to reflect on the mythic destinations where we could potentially end (aller à finir).
+[History does not repeat itself and so I am not claiming that the two movements are equivalent or that the use of myth will lead to the same or even similar results].
+My wager instead is that reloading a genealogy of the power of myth starting from (à partir de) Lacoue-Labarthe provides us a mirror to reflect on the mythic destinations where we could potentially, but not inevitably, end (aller à finir).

 A Genealogical Confession: Phantasmal Returns